Kathi Kamen Goldmark: Career

 Shortly after the Remainders' first shows, Goldmark was introduced to Jessica Mitford by Maya Angelou.
 Mitford performed "Maxwell's Silver Hammer" in a Goldmark-produced literary talent show.
-This led to recordings of Mitford and Angelou singing as "Decca and the Dectones", and the beginning of Goldmark's boutique record label, "Don't Quit Your Day Job Records" and "Don't Quit Your Day Job" Productions inc. She was a member of the National Academy of Recording Arts and Sciences at this time.
+This led to recordings of Mitford and Angelou singing as "Decca and the Dectones", and the beginning of Goldmark's boutique record label, "Don't Quit Your Day Job Records" and "Don't Quit Your Day Job" Productions iIc.
+She was a member of the National Academy of Recording Arts and Sciences at this time.
 In 1994, her original song "Heartaches for a Guy" was included in the soundtrack of The Stand.
 Another fan favorite performed with the Rock Bottom Remainders was her raunchy lament, "Older Than Him."
-Since January 1, 1992, Goldmark and pedal-steel guitarist David Phillips hosted monthly music jams at San Francisco nightclubs.
+Since January 1, 1992, Goldmark and pedal-steel guitarist David Phillips have hosted monthly music jams at San Francisco nightclubs.
 Their band was called Los Train Wreck and included Sam Barry (keyboard and harmonica), Todd Swenson (guitar), Paul Olguin (bass), Peter Tucker (drums), and guest performers (such as author Ben Fong-Torres) at El Rio, a venue in San Francisco's Mission District.

 Goldmark's first published work was an essay titled "I'll Take the Blame" in Mid-Life Confidential: the Rock Bottom Remainders Tour America with Three Chords and an Attitude, published by Viking/Signet in 1994.
 In 1997, she co-authored The Great Rock & Roll Joke Book, published by St. Martin's Press, with Dave Marsh.
 Her first novel, And My Shoes Keep Walking Back to You, was published by Chronicle Books in 2002.
 She contributed personal essays to several other collections published between 2004 and 2010.
-Her final book, co-authored with Sam Barry, was Write That Book Already!: the Tough Love You Need to Get Published Now, published by Adams Media in 2010.
-From 2004 through 2010, Goldmark served as Author Liaison for the Friends of the San Francisco Public Library's annual Literary Laureates dinner, and in 2007, 2008, and 2009 as Author Liaison and one of the organizers of Book Group Expo, an annual event for book lovers in San Jose, California.
+Her final book, co-authored with Sam Barry, was Write That Book Already!: The Tough Love You Need to Get Published Now, published by Adams Media in 2010.
+From 2004 through 2010, Goldmark served as author liaison for the Friends of the San Francisco Public Library's annual Literary Laureates dinner, and in 2007, 2008, and 2009 as author liaison and one of the organizers of Book Group Expo, an annual event for book lovers in San Jose, California.